Britain's outsourcers target healthcare in new growth push

 BIG CONTRACTS

-The biggest deal so far has been an 800 million pound contract for Serco, awarded by the Cambridge and Peterborough NHS Trust last year.
+The biggest deal so far has been an 800 million pound contract for a partnership including Mitie, awarded by an NHS Trust last year.

-It is these types of deals that mid-sized outsourcers such as Mitie and Interserve are hoping to target.
+It is these types of deals that mid-sized outsourcers such as Interserve are hoping to target.

 "We are now looking selectively at contract opportunities that come up from the NHS ...
 Our ambition is, within the next 12 to 18 months, to be successful at winning one of those larger NHS contracts," said Patrick Carter, Interserve's head of healthcare.